s-p-n/hookmod/README.md

 - Adding code outside methods (e.g., top-level variables).
 - Expecting `constructor()` to run every fetch—use `onFetch()`.
 - Confusing `this.parent` with the parent's instance. `this.parent` is the parent's prototype.
+- Forgetting to define properties in objects passed to templates (.htm) or utilities (.js).

 ---